petepm/Singleton/lyrics.md

 ## Verse 2

-This cliché 'bout quantity of fishies
+This cliché 'bout quantity of fish in the sea
-The sea
 Got me
 No arm floaties
 Ow hey